Artado-Project/artadosearch/README.md

 What can I do with this?
-- You can develop the code
+- You can develop the repo
 - You can add features
-- You can examine the code
+- You can examine the repo

 Can I publish what I have done with this source code?
 -Yes, you can but you have to publish with source code and you have to give attribution.